HEPTACOM/heptaconnect-docs/HowToBeAHeptaConnectPortalDeveloper.md

-# How to be a HEPTAConnect portal developer
+# How to be a HEPTAconnect portal developer

 This is all about the guidelines to structure a portal or portal extensions.
-Be sure to know then general thoughts and requirements to be a [HEPTAConnect developer](./HowToBeAHeptaConnectDeveloper.md) and have a basic understanding what a dataset is and what it means to [develop one](./HowToBeAHeptaConnectDatasetDeveloper.md).
+Be sure to know then general thoughts and requirements to be a [HEPTAconnect developer](./HowToBeAHeptaConnectDeveloper.md) and have a basic understanding what a dataset is and what it means to [develop one](./HowToBeAHeptaConnectDatasetDeveloper.md).

 ### Composer